ECCC-MSC/open-data/docs/msc-data/nwp_riops/readme_riops-datamart_en.md

 * __HH__ : Start hour of model run in UTC [00, 06, 12, 18]
 * __hhh__ : Forecast hour [000, 001, 002, ..., 084]

-A history of 2 days of forecast is kept in this directory.

 ## File name nomenclature

-NOTE : ALL HOURS ARE IN UTC.

 The files have the following nomenclature: